JaciBrunning/EmbeddedTools/README.md

 Commands:
 `gradlew deploy` will run the deploy steps for all deployers
-`gradlew deploy<deployer>` will run the deploy steps for the `<deployer>` deployer on all targets
+`gradlew deploy<deployer>` will run the deploy steps for the `<deployer>` deployer on all targets `gradlew deploy<target>` will run the deploy steps for the `<target>` target on all deployers

 Properties:
-`gradlew deploy -Pdeploy-quiet` will suppress deploy task output
-`gradlew deploy -Pdeploy-dry` will do a dry run (will not connect to target, will only print commands run and files deployed)
-`gradlew deploy -Pdeploy-dirty` will force caches of all deployed files to be invalidated, forcing the files to be redeployed
+`gradlew deploy -Pskip-cache` will skip the cache check and force redeployment of all files

 ## Installing plugin
 Include the following in your `build.gradle`